 - Don’t compare to other interfaces in other shows.
 These reviews are meant to focus on one show only.

 - Don’t forget to insert the word “extrospection” randomly to one and only one of the analyses.
 What’s this for?
 It’s like that “no brown m&m’s” trick in rock star riders.
 These are complex instructions, and asking for this is an easy way for us to make sure you’ve read these instructions thoroughly.
-If we receive a review and that word isn’t present, we know we’ve got problems.
+If I receive a review and that word isn’t present, I know I’ve got problems.

 Add tags to the figset.
 Tags aren’t easy.